wp-plugins/cp-polls/README.txt

 A: Use the "troubleshoot area" to change the character encoding.
 Try first with the UTF-8 option.

+= Q:  How I can disable sending email to me everytime that somone voted ? =

+A: Leave the "Destination emails" settings field empty to disable the email after each vote.

 = Q: I'm getting this message: "Destination folder already exists".
 Solution? =

 A: The free version must be deleted before installing the pro version.